Journalist Who Helped Break Snowden's Story Reflects On His High-Stakes Reporting

 If there were particular harms done by particular disclosures, that fact itself would be classified. ...
 And so I can't argue with an assertion that's made in the dark, and there may be legitimate reasons to keep that classified.
 On the other hand, I would have to say that, not to put a fine point on it, that House Intelligence Committee report was garbage.
 It was a political document.
 It was basically a long screed about Ed Snowden, and it was filled with facts or assertions of fact that were plainly rebuttable, that they were simply wrong.

-Just the simple question of calling Ed Snowden, "a high school dropout."
-He had earned his GED at the same time that his class graduated with top, top scores.
+Just the simple question of calling Ed Snowden "a high school dropout."
+He had earned his GED at the same time that his class graduated, with top, top scores.
 They knew that he had advanced computer security and computer science credentials.
 Or, for example, they said there's no evidence that Ed Snowden actually was injured in the Army.
 And so he was lying about the reasons for the end of his Army service.
 Well, Army records made it very clear.
 I've seen the records.
-He broke both legs in training and for the House Intelligence Committee, which had privileged access to government records, to say things like that gives you a decent flavor of the more complicated untruths in the report.
+He broke both legs in training, and for the House Intelligence Committee, which had privileged access to government records, to say things like that gives you a decent flavor of the more complicated untruths in the report.

 On being a target for international hackers